Coleturner95/TCO476ProjectTurner/HowToShootABasketballProperly.md

 3. At the apex of the jumpshot

-	-Push the elbow of your shooting arm
+	*Push the elbow of your shooting arm

-	-Then, bend the hand
+	*Then, bend the hand

-	-Then, bend the wrist
+	*Then, bend the wrist

-	-Then, bend the fingers
+	*Then, bend the fingers

 	*ALL IN ONE MOTION OF THE JUMPSHOT*

 [Representation of a Jump Shot](http://4.bp.blogspot.com/-h3LCrgcqL3Y/VX-eMqO_iiI/AAAAAAAAAAs/wldJifLs70c/s1600/curry-jump%2Bshot%2B2%2Bpaint.jpg)